Abductive forgetting

 \section{Abstract}

 Abductive forgetting is removing variables from a logical formula while maintaining its abductive explanations.
-It is defined in either of two ways, depending on its intended application.
+It is carried in two alternative ways depending on its intended application.
 Both differ from the usual forgetting, which maintains consequences rather than explanations.
 Differently from that, abductive forgetting from a propositional formula may not be expressed by any propositional formula.
 A necessary and sufficient condition tells when it is.
-Checking this condition is \P{3}-complete, and is in \P{4} if minimality of explanations is required.
-A way to guarantee expressibility of abductive forgetting is to switch from propositional to default logic. \nojournal{Another is to introduce new variables.}
+Checking it is \P{3}-complete \nojournal , and is in \P{4} if minimality of explanations is required \endnojournal .
+A way to guarantee expressibility of abductive forgetting is to switch from propositional to default logic.
+Another is to introduce new variables.